Escape from Altassar

 Escape from Altassar is a board game published by Task Force Games in 1982 that simulates an attempted escape by human prisoners from an alien penal colony.

 Description

-Escape from Alrassar is set on the planet Altassar, where the aggressive Spikus aliens have established a penal colony to house some of the human prisoners they have taken in their 300-year war with the Galacta Confederation.
+Escape from Alrassar takes place on the planet Altassar, where human prisoners are held in a penal colony run by the Spikus aliens who have been at war with the Galacta Confederation for 300 years.
 In this two-player science fiction game, one player controls the human prisoners, and the other player controls the Spikus.
 The humans must avoid or neutralize alien Trackers, Recovery Wagons and Trip Nets.

 With a small hex grid map, 54 counters and a 16-page rule book, the game uses a simple "I Go, You Go" series of turns.

 Publication history

 In 1979, Task Force Games introduced their Pocket Games series, a line of science fiction microgames packaged in ziplock bags.
 Escape from Altassar, designed by Daniel Campagna, was released in 1982.
 The next year, Task Force Games changed the packaging of their Pocket Games, folding the counters, map and a ziplock bag inside the rules booklet, which was then shrinkwrapped.